ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/OPI-Creation.md

 # Enable and disable controls

-If the enablement state of a widget (i.e. `enabled`) is controlled as part of GUI logic, it can be made more obvious on the OPI by also controlling its `transparent` property.
+If the enablement state of a widget (i.e. `enabled` property) is controlled as part of OPI logic, it can be made more obvious by also controlling its `transparent` property.

 See `\base\uk.ac.stfc.isis.ibex.opis\resources\mercuryiTC\enablement_of_controls.py` for examples of setting properties based on the value of a PV.